 National Consortium for Public Health Workforce Development

-Public health associations and issues have traditionally suffered from the “silo” effect; different sectors or groups receive distinct funding and develop individual approaches to improvement.
+Public health associations and agencies have traditionally suffered from the “silo” effect; different sectors or groups receive distinct funding and develop individual approaches to improvement.
 This has been the case in public health workforce development as well.
 There is no unified source of funding for workforce development, so the workforce often lacks coordination and a unified focus for improving the foundational knowledge and cross-training needed to address an increasingly complex approach to population health improvement.